caltechlibrary/libguine/README.md

 Some of the overrides for our site are much more easily accomplished if we change the default settings at the Bootstrap level.

 The `bootstrap.min.css` and `bootstrap.min.js` that are downloaded from the custom build site should be uploaded on the “Custom JS/CSS” tab of the Admin ➜ Look & Feel section of LibGuides in the “Upload Customization Files” section.

+## Selenium IDE

+It would be nice to run everything from the command line, but uploading files via `selenium-side-runner` does not seem to be well-supported yet.